npm package discovery and stats viewer.

 • RTK optimizer unavailable: RTK hint settings are hidden and RTK compaction hints are disabled

-This keeps the UI aligned with what the current environment can actually support.
+This keeps the UI aligned with the current environment while still allowing dynamically registered MCP tools to be styled when they appear.

 Troubleshooting